MargeritPierre/ArchiDIC/README.md

 ## Meshing the structure using a reference image
 This procedure is intended to mesh complex geometries using a reference picture that is used to extract the object's boundaries.
-It makes use of the [DistMesh](http://persson.berkeley.edu/distmesh/) procedure by Per-Olof Persson to create high-quality triangulations of the geometry.
+It makes use of the [DistMesh](http://persson.berkeley.edu/distmesh/) procedure by Per-Olof Persson to produce high-quality triangulations of the geometry.

 ### Extraction of the `Region Of Interest`
 Starting from an image `I` of the geometry, the Region Of Interest (or mesh interior domain) consists in a *binary mask* with 1's *inside* the geometry and 0's *outside*.